Further Insight into Hypnosis

 As previously explained Hypnosis is used to change drinking habits, build self-confidence, stop smoking, eliminate anxiety, phobias and fears, lose weight and improve memory.
 Hypnosis and other hypnotic methods have been an important role in the pursuit of healing for thousands of years.
 In order to experience the successful use of hypnosis to reach personal growth and self-improvement, there are 3 key factors involved: self-motivation, repetition and realistic suggestions.

-- The third key factor in Hypnosis is that the suggestions must be realistic and believable.
+The third key factor in Hypnosis is that the suggestions must be realistic and believable.
 In order for the subject to consider a suggestion, it must be believable so that the mind can grasp it and accept it as a real possibility.
 For example, telling a subject seeking weight loss that all food is disgusting will not work.
 Their mind will not accept this as a real possibility because it is such a stretch of the imagination.
-Instead it is more affective to say, certain foods will not taste as good as the time before.
+Instead, it is more effective to say, certain foods will not taste as good as the time before.
 This is far more acceptable and believable for the subject to grasp.
-With the repetition and self-motivation, certain foods will loose their taste and the control they have over the person will begin to breakdown.
+With repetition and self-motivation, certain foods will lose their taste and the control they have over the person will begin to break down.